I never thought that one day I would be wishing for it to come or to just have a ‘normal’ cycle again.

-After a decade of being on the pill, never feeling quite right being on it, but just putting up with it purely out of convenience, I decided that I had had enough of the random bouts of nausea I was experiencing.
-It was time to start asking questions about whether or not the pill was really right for me.
+After a decade of being on the pill and never feeling quite right on it, I decided it was time to start asking questions about whether it was really right for me.

-I booked an appointment with my local GP who I had seen a handful of times and for the odd Pap Smear test.
-Not once had we discussed my periods, how they were or how I was feeling, so bringing it up was a little confronting for me.
+I booked an appointment with my local GP who I had only seen a handful of times including for the occasional Pap Smear test.
+Not once had we discussed my periods, how they were or how I was feeling, so bringing it up was a little challenging for me.

-When I began to ask questions about why I might be feeling sick and also if being on the pill for such a long time would affect my chances of falling pregnant, I was met with a quick response that the pill was well researched and safe.
-Although my GP said that I shouldn’t have any concerns, she said I could try coming off the pill to see if the nausea stopped.
+When I began to ask questions about why I might be feeling sick and if being on the pill for so long would affect my chances of falling pregnant, I was met with a quick response: the pill is well researched and safe.
+Although my GP said that I shouldn’t have any concerns, she suggested I could try coming off the pill to see if the nausea stopped.

-The good thing was that my nausea had gone away.
-I went back to the doctor to explain that I hadn’t got a period yet.
-She sent me off for a blood test and reassured me I had nothing to worry about.
+The good thing was that my nausea had indeed gone away.
+I went back to the doctor to explain that I hadn’t gotten a period yet and I was sent off for a blood test, reassured that I had nothing to worry about.

 A New Set of Symptoms

 The following month I finally got my period.
 While I was relieved that it had come, I was in excruciating pain!
 I felt like I was going to vomit, I had (TMI warning) diarrhea, and my back was so sore I couldn’t get out of bed, other than to race to the toilet.
 It was a living hell.